 Jonah and Lara attempt to track down clues at a small town in Peru.
-However, the duo get attacked by a helicopter.
+However, the duo gets attacked by a helicopter.

 Following a violent waylay by Trinity, with Lara undergoing a psychotic PTSD break and murdering everyone at a refinery, both Jonah and Lara finally reach the Christian mission and finally discover the location of the box.

-Jonah and Lara retrieve the box, Ix Chel, but Dominguez and Rourke manage to steal the box from them, causing a landslide at the village.
+Jonah and Lara retrieve the box, Ix Chel, but Dominguez and Rourke manage to steal the box from them, causing a landslide in the village.

 Dominguez also reveals to Lara during their encounter that he had her father killed because her father was on the verge of discovering Paititi and having the outside world travel to the hidden city, which Dominguez couldn’t allow.